newbit1/rootAVD/README.md

 * API 28 (Pie) is **not supported** at all -> [because](https://source.android.com/devices/bootloader/partitions/system-as-root#sar-partitioning)
 * Magisk Versions >= 26.x can only be proper installed with the FAKEBOOTIMG argument
 	* due to the [New sepolicy.rule Implementation](https://github.com/topjohnwu/Magisk/releases/tag/v26.1)
+* Android 14 needs Magisk Version >= 26.x to be rooted

+### ANDROID_HOME
+* Default location can be overwritten by setting the `ANDROID_HOME` variable
+* In both cases, the script will search in it for AVD system-images and adb binarys

 ### Notes for Apk Developers
 * [How-To SU](http://su.chainfire.eu) from [Chainfire's](https://github.com/Chainfire) [libsuperuser](https://github.com/Chainfire/libsuperuser) - Guidelines for problem-free su usage (for Android Developers)